 A look at the political blocs in Bulgaria's general election

-In this photo taken on Tuesday, March 21, 2017, Bulgaria's Socialists party leader Kornelia Ninova, right, talks to a supporter at an election campaign in Blagoevgrad, Bulgaria.
 Some 6.8 million Bulgarians are eligible to choose their new parliament in an election widely predicted to fail to determine a clear winner, leading to a political deadlock instead of a new government.
+This will be the third parliamentary vote since 2013 and follows the resignation of the center-right government of Boiko Borisov over the defeat of its candidate in the November 2016 presidential vote.

 Discussions